discrete-notes/discrete-notes.github.io/_posts/2021-04-15-diameter-lower-bound-2.md

 the prover gave them the same certificates for the gate nodes.
 If it is the case they both accept, otherwise they reject.

-This is a correct scheme, indeed, the strings $x$ and $y$ are disjoint, if and only if $G(x,y)$ has diameter $\leq k$, if and only if there exists certificates such that all nodes accept.
+This is a correct scheme because the strings $x$ and $y$ are disjoint, if and only if $G(x,y)$ has diameter $\leq k$, if and only if there exists local certificates such that all nodes accept.

 ## Discussion of the sizes